NotReallyJustin/Ducky-Hoster/README.md

 # This assumes you are in the current working directory
 powershell.exe -ExecutionPolicy Bypass -File ./make.ps1
 ```
 ExecutionPolicy is not a Windows security feature.
-Hence, this script simply bypasses it.
+Hence, this script simply bypasses it. <br>
+There are some `.exe` and library files that are precompiled.
+However, these are for 64-bit Windows 11 machines.
+It's reccomended you recompile them for your own system.

 ## Compiling/Assembling Malware Executables
 You can just use $gcc for this.
 Remember to use -I to link necessary header files.